ArtistsMuseumsStyles & Techniques

 Thomas Chippendale Soon After the Publication of “The Director”

-The same year the foundation stone of Dumfries House was laid, 1754, Thomas Chippendale (1718-1779) published the first version of his emblematic pattern book “The Gentleman and Cabinet Maker’s Director”.
+The same year the foundation stone of Dumfries House was laid in 1754, Thomas Chippendale (1718-1779) published the first version of his emblematic pattern book “The Gentleman and Cabinet Maker’s Director”.
 It was an extensive catalog for his time, including 160 designs.
 It proved to be a stepping stone for the development of his fame internationally long after his lifetime.
 Over the years, it turned Chippendale into a household name.

 Chippendale - The Gentleman and Cabinet-Maker's Director - 1754 Edition